Category: G.L. Norrman

 • In the Words of G.L.
 Norrman: On Advice for Prospective Architects (1903)

 G.L.
 Norrman.
-Cornice on Lawrence McNeill House (1904).
+Cornice on the Lawrence McNeill Residence (1904).
 Savannah, Georgia.1 2

 The Background